5long/sup-wiki/Contributing.md

      git checkout <topic name> # switch to the new branch

 These commands can be combined into one: `git checkout -b <topic name\> master`

+To do the first push to your fork, and to set up your local copy to track the branch on your fork, do:

+    git push -u origin <topic name>

 Now you're on the topic branch, and you can tweak and commit to your heart's content.
 Committing code is a two-stage process.